 Pre-Optometry Advisement Track

-- Provides a strong foundation for OAT preparation and satisfies the course requirements for admission at most optometry schools.
+- The courses listed below satisfy the course requirements for admission at most optometry schools.

-- Additional elective courses are recommended but not required, and can vary depending on the optometry school to which students intend to apply.
+- Additional elective courses are recommended but not required and can vary depending on the optometry school to which students intend to apply.

 - Students must consult SUNY Oneonta's current undergraduate catalog for descriptions of courses, course prerequisites, and time of year when courses are offered in order to plan properly in advance.